junxit/us-congress-bills-114/bill.md

 ## § 5.
 Effective dates

-- **(a)** *In general* Except as otherwise provided in this Act, this Act, and the amendments made by this Act, shall be effective upon the date of enactment of this Act.
+- **(a)** *In general* Except as otherwise provided in this Act, this Act, and the amendments made by this Act, shall be effective upon the date of the enactment of this Act.
 - **(b)** *Noncompetitive programs* With respect to noncompetitive programs under which any funds are allotted by the Secretary of Education to recipients on the basis of a formula, this Act, and the amendments made by this Act, shall take effect on October 1, 2015.
 - **(c)** *Competitive programs* With respect to programs that are conducted by the Secretary on a competitive basis, this Act, and the amendments made by this Act, shall take effect with respect to appropriations for use under those programs for fiscal year 2016.
 - **(d)** *Impact Aid* With respect to title IV of the Act (20 U.S.C.
 7701 et seq.)
 (Impact Aid), this Act, and the amendments made by this Act, shall take effect with respect to appropriations for use under that title for fiscal year 2016.